esa/pagmo2/doc/sphinx/docs/python/tutorials/using_island.rst

    :align: right
    :scale: 60 %

-In four lines of code we are running, in parallel threads, the same optimization tasks using 16 Differential Evolution algorithm (:class:`~pygmo.de`) with different values for its crossover and *F* parameter.
+In the above three lines of code we run, in parallel threads, the same optimization tasks using 16 Differential Evolution algorithm (:class:`~pygmo.de`) with different values for its crossover and *F* parameter.
 Thanks to the *seed* being specified in the island constructor the same population will be fed to the different algorithmic instances.
-Repeating the same computation a hundreds times we can obtain the boxplot on the right, where the best parameters for the algorithm and this task are found. id0: *F* = 0.3, *CR* = 0.3, id11:
-*F* = 0.7, *CR* = 0.9, id15: *F* = 0.9, *CR* = 0.9.

 .. note::
    Since no *udi* argument is specified, the :class:`~pygmo.island` constructor will choose the island type for us using its own internal heuristics (see the documentation).
 In this